FSoft-AI4Code/AgileCoder/README.md

 # Evaluation
-We will evaluate the performance of AgileCoder on two types of datasets to assess its effectiveness in generating code for different scenarios:
+We evaluate the performance of AgileCoder on two types of datasets to assess its effectiveness in generating code for different scenarios:
 - Competitive Programming: HumanEval and MBPP
 - Complex Software Requirements: We curate a new dataset called **ProjectDev**, which contains complex software requirements for generating complete software projects.
 This dataset will be designed to evaluate AgileCoder's ability to handle more intricate and real-world software development scenarios.